Facts Take Action Contact Officials Sources

 However, monitoring documents a problem.
 It does not prevent one.
 If NOx emissions are running at 90% of the major source threshold and monitoring detects an exceedance, the damage to air quality has already occurred.
 The question isn't whether they'll watch the numbers.
 It's whether those numbers should be this close to the limit in a county that already fails to meet federal air quality standards.

 And "continuous monitoring" is a requirement imposed by regulators.
 It's not a voluntary act of goodwill.
-Framing a legal requirement as a community benefit is a common tactic.
+Calling a legal requirement a community benefit is a common move.

 Source: American Lung Association (Maricopa air quality)